-We used multiple Stackexchange sites as text sources (see [22] for the full list).
-For each of these Stackexchange sites, we gathered the top (defined by most upvoted) 10,000 posts for each month since the inception of the given Stackexchange site.
+We used multiple StackExchange sites as text sources (see [24] for the full list).
+For each of these StackExchange sites, we gathered the top (defined by most upvoted) 10,000 posts for each month since the inception of the given StackExchange site.

-Next, we defined a list of cybersecurity related topic tags across different security and technology related Stackexchange sites (this list of cybersecurity terms, we labelled each post as being cybersecurity related if it used any of the tags in our list and otherwise it was labelled as not cybersecurity related.
+Next, we defined a list of cybersecurity related topic tags across different security and technology related StackExchange sites (this list can be found at our Github [24]).
+We labelled each post as being cybersecurity related if it used any of the tags in our list and otherwise it was labelled as not cybersecurity related.